My Guide Website?

 - Discover the so-called 'Golden Era' of the Balkan region

 DescriptionLearn about the communist era of Serbia, which lasted from the end of World War II to the late 1990s, on a guided tour of Belgrade.
-Meet your guide at Republic Square, the place where Josep Broz Tito's inspiring speech proclaimed the birth of the Socialist Federal Republic of Yugoslavia.
+Meet your guide at Republic Square, the place where Josip Broz Tito's inspiring speech proclaimed the birth of the Socialist Federal Republic of Yugoslavia.
 Hear conspiracy theories and urban legends from the 2nd half of the 20th century as you learn about the fall and rise of communism in Yugoslavia.
 See socialistic grey edifices belonging to the constructivism era mixed with numerous monuments from the era of the Yugoslavian Kingdom.
 Arrive at Terazije Square and hear about the glamorous holidays and festivities which were often celebrated here.
 See Hotel Moskva, and learn about the world-known celebrities and atypical guests who once stayed in its rooms.
-Make your way Nikola Pašić Square, which was once known as the square of Marx and Engels.
+Make your way to Nikola Pašić Square, which was once known as the square of Marx and Engels.
 Note its Trade Union Hall and learn about the cult of work which was emphasized during the communist era.
 At Pioneer's Park, learn how Tito's regime was the most liberal of all countries within the communist system.
-Allowing the influence from the West in music, a change of lifestyle was created.
-See the monument of Ivo Andrić, a Nobe Prize-winning Serbian writer and a Serbian ambassador to Berlin at the beginning of World War II.
-Afterwards, catch a trolley, a mode of public transportation used during the communist era which is still active today.
+See the monument of Ivo Andrić, a Nobel Prize-winning Serbian writer and a Serbian ambassador to Berlin at the beginning of World War II.
+Afterward, catch a trolley, a mode of public transportation used during the communist era which is still active today.
 Discover the district of Belgrade, Dedinje, famous for numerous embassies and residential villas.
 Visit the complex of the Museum of Yugoslavia, which is devoted to the life and deeds of Josip Broz Tito, the famous leader revered as an outstanding man who led the country to a bright future.
 In the museum see a stunning collection of ceremonial gifts given to the Yugoslavian president, one of the most valued being a gift from the crew of Apollo 11.
 At the end of the tour, stop at the mausoleum known as the House of Flowers where Tito is buried.